glotzerlab/hoomd-benchmarks/README.md

 The full suite accepts the following command line options in addition to the common options:

 * `--benchmarks`: Select the benchmarks to run by class name using `fnmatch` syntax.
-* `--output`: Add row of benchmark results to or create the output CSV file.
+* `--output`: Add column of benchmark results to or create the output CSV file.
 * `--name`: Name identifying this benchmark run.

 ## Benchmarks